Lewis White Beck: Secular philosophy

-Humanism and Science
+Humanism and science

 In his book The Actor and the Spectator (1975), Beck embarked upon an attempt to "contrast and assess" the two accounts of human nature which are sometimes put forth by spectators of mankind's behavior: scientists and humanists.
 In Beck's view, the former are generally inclined to regard man as little more that a "cog in the machinery of the world" as described in the philosophy of mechanism, while the latter frequently characterize him as an "autonomous and self-creating" being.
 While Beck hints at being sympathetic to the humanistic interpretation, he is also careful to avoid any temptation to rebuke the scientific interpretation through the use of argumentation.
 Rather than advancing an "argument" in support of the truth or falsehood of the scientific interpretation, Beck patiently offers a reductio ad absurdum criticism and reminds his readers that no rationale argument could in theory be formulated to prove the veracity of such a "machine theory" since it is by its very nature "self-stulify".
 Stated otherwise, if the theory is in fact true, there can be no reason to uphold a belief in its veracity since in a community of machines all questions about reasoning could never arise in the first place.
 Reasoners cannot act intelligibly by regarding themselves as machines.
 As Beck diplomatically reminds his readers: "If you believe that you are not a machine, but that I am (then) I do not know why you are reading this book".
-He further suggests that while Skinnerian Behaviorism may serve as a rich model for psychology, it could readily be improved by including a "self-exemption clause".
+He further suggests that while Skinnerian Behaviorism may serve as a rich model for psychology, "whatever plausibility the machine theory has- and it has much plausibility and is a rich model for psychology and neurology- it gains by being associated with a self-exemption clause".
 Beck also embarks upon an exploration of several topics in his book including the nature of thought, human behavior and the nature of free will.